STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Experiments

-Finally, we evaluate our method on another dataset, building-pixsfm.
+Finally, we evaluate our method on another LAE dataset, building-pixsfm.
 Table~\ref{Table-different} reports the PSNR, SSIM, and LPIPS metrics.
-Again, our proposed EGS method significantly enhances the rendering quality.
-Specifically, for PSNR, EGS outperforms MaxRate by 5.25\% and Fairness by 2.58\%.
-For SSIM, EGS outperforms MaxRate by 11.37\% and Fairness by 5.71\%.
-For LPIPS, EGS reduces the error by 10.54\% compared to MaxRate and 4.66\% compared to Fairness.
+Again, our method significantly enhances the rendering quality.
+Specifically, for PSNR, our method outperforms MaxRate by 5.25\% and Fairness by 2.58\%.
+For SSIM, our method outperforms MaxRate by 11.37\% and Fairness by 5.71\%.
+For LPIPS, our method reduces the error by 10.54\% compared to MaxRate and 4.66\% compared to Fairness.
 Moreover, Fig.~\ref{fig:building_visual_comparison} presents rendering visualizations produced by different methods, demonstrating that the proposed approach achieves the highest rendering quality.
 These results demonstrate the robustness and strong generalization capability of our method across various scenarios.